cheqd/cheqd-node/architecture/adr-list/adr-005-genesis-parameters.md

 * In production/mainnet, parameters can only be changed via a majority vote without veto defeat according to the cheqd network governance principles.
 This allows for more democratic governance frameworks to be created for a self-sovereign identity network.

 ### Negative
+* Existing node operators will need to re-establish staking with new staking denomination and staking parameters.

 ### Neutral